 The word "shall" is always mandatory.
 "Building" or "structure" includes any part thereof.
 The word "lot" includes the word "plot" or "parcel."
 The word "person" includes an individual person, a firm, a corporation, a copartnership and any other agency of voluntary action.

 ACCESSORY USE – A use or building on the same lot with, and of a nature customarily incidental and subordinate to, the principal use or structure.
 All accessory buildings and structures must comply with setback requirements.
+No building with plumbing shall be considered permitted accessory use, except for a garage with a door or doors permitting vehicular access.
+No accessory structures shall be placed in a front yard.

 ADULT USE – Adult entertainment uses as defined in § 75-2 of this Code.
 Adult uses are allowed as special uses in the Industrial District on parcels with direct access to U.S. Route 9W.
 [Added 5-16-2001 by L.L.
 No. 2-2001]